 RegisterOperatorListComponent of the

 RegisterOperatorModule.
 You can also customize each item in the list view using

 The user list status component shows the result of the data request for a channel member list.
 The

 RegisterOperatorModule and lets the user know if the list is loading or if the list could not be called.

-UIKit for Android provides both activity and fragment to create a register as operator screen.
+UIKit for Android provides both activity and fragment to create a register members as operators screen.
 You can choose which one to build your app with and you may solely use activity instead of fragment if you wish to.
-You can build a register as operator screen through
+You can build a register members as operators screen through

 RegisterOperatorActivity, which uses

 RegisterOperatorActivity as shown below: